 Open every day, except Monday.
 Cost is 400 per person and includes an audio guide.

-Our Favourite Restaurants In El Calafate
+Our Favourite Restaurants In El Calafate, Argentina

 There are loads of good restaurants in El Calafate, but we had great meals at the following restaurants.

-On our first night, we had a lovely meal at Parilla Don Pichon.
 Jonathan enjoyed a lamb dish, and I went vegetarian.
 (The portion sizes for meat dishes are so huge in Argentina, it really put me off eating meat.
 Fortunately, most restaurants do offer vegetarian options.)
 The restaurant is located on a hilltop, with great views of the lake and town.
 They even provide a free transfer back to your hotel, but as we were only a few minutes walk to our guesthouse, we walked.

-Mi Viejo is another restaurant that’s great for lamb.
+is another restaurant that’s great for lamb.
 Patagonia lamb seems to be the specialty in El Calafate.
 And Jonathan was taking a brief hiatus from all the steaks he had been devouring in Buenos Aires.
 Vegetarian options are available.
 This restaurant is very popular, so be prepared to wait for a table.
 Located on the Main Street, so easy to find.

-La Cantina, a hole in the wall restaurant, that was near our guesthouse.
+a hole in the wall restaurant, that was near our guesthouse.
 Simple food and good beers.
 It is catered more for locals than tourists.

-The German Bakery on the Main Street is good for coffee and breakfast.
+on the Main Street is good for coffee and breakfast.